Activism and Equality: What Needs to Change

-Sticking to her entrepreneurial spirit, in 2009 Williams along with her sister, Serena became the first female African-Americans to have a stake in an NFL franchise after joining the ownership group of the Miami Dolphins.
-The following year, Venus published her motivational book, Come to Win which reached No. 5 on The New York Times Best Sellers list.
+Sticking to her entrepreneurial spirit, in 2009 Williams along with her sister, Serena became the first female African Americans to have a stake in an NFL franchise after joining the ownership group of the Miami Dolphins.
+The following year, Venus published her motivational book, Come to Win which reached No. 5 on the New York Times Best Sellers list.

 Throughout her career, Williams has been a steadfast advocate for equality.
-In 2006 UNESCO, the United Nations’ cultural organization titled her as the first “Promoter of Gender Equality.’
-In 2007 it was her unwavering fight, which led Wimbledon to award women players the same pay as their male counterparts and in September 2009, the Anti-Defamation League (ADL) honored Williams with the Americanism Award for publicly speaking up for Israeli player Shahar Pe'er who was barred from the Dubai tennis tournament.
+In 2006, UNESCO, the United Nations’ cultural organization, titled her as the first “Promoter of Gender Equality.’
+In 2007 it was her unwavering fight, which led Wimbledon to award women players the same pay as their male counterparts and most recently, she launched an awareness initiative called the #PrivilegeTax in conjunction with EleVen to bring attention to the wage inequality and unveiled a platform of

 Williams holds Bachelor of Science in Business Administration from Indiana University East and an Associate of Science in Fashion Design from The Art Institute of Fort Lauderdale.